 Pitchers Justin Duchscherer and Dana Eveland, who both started exhibitions in Tokyo, are the other two players on the inactive list.

 As expected, the A's placed third baseman Eric Chavez on the 15-day disabled list.
-Chavez missed the entire exhibition season with a sore lower back, and it's uncertain when he might return.

 Right-hander Chad Gaudin, recovering from hip and foot surgery, also went on the DL but is expected to return April 12 to start against Cleveland.
 Reliever Kiko Calero (shoulder injury) was placed on the 60-day disabled list to clear a spot on the 40-man roster for Mike Sweeney.